Personal profile

 Teaching

-I teach across undergraduate and postgraduate programmes, including the MA Children's Literature by distance learning, which I convened for eight years.
+I have taught at undergraduate and postgraduate level, and convened the MA Children's Literature by distance learning eight years.
 Modules I have designed and delivered include:

 - ‘Memory and Being’ (UG)